 CEO Trade and Fairs Consulting GmbH

-The current world situation has no big effect on the African market.
-African middle class is growing; hence there is a bigger demand on African clothes market every year.
+The global fashion industry is estimated to be worth around $1.5 trillion, there are however no official estimates about Africa's fashion industry.
+This is due to the fact that it has historically not been seen as a lucrative sector.
+There is however a growing realisation of its untapped potential in terms of job creation and economic development.
+As of today, only selected African universities offer reputable master's degree in fashion and design.
+As the perception of the fashion industry is however shifting within the continent itself, more and more fashion courses are being offered in order to support the local talents.
 At present, Africa has a population of 1.2 billion people.
-The future estimates of the growth of the population are 2 billion by 2050 and 4 billion by 2100.
+The future estimates of the growth of the population is 2 billion by 2050 and 4 billion by 2100.
 This gives a huge opportunity in the form of a large market size for investors to leverage on.
 Fashion brands with the right marketing strategy have good chances to flourish.
 Another important demographic feature about Africa is that there are about 200 million people between 15 and 24 years old, which makes Africa the youngest continent in the world.

 Fibre2Fashion has a diverse global readership, and delivers unique, authoritative and relevant content.
 Drawing on the expertise and credibility that we have built over the years and contextualising them with our in-depth research studies, we produce authentic news, articles, reports, interviews and interactive explainers through the F2F Magazine and compendiums, among others, which help readers stay abreast with the industry trends.